-Drainage and Gradine Plan
+Drainage and Grading Plan

 The County Department of Public Works comments on September 24 requested that a Civil Engineer address the condition of the gutter on 23^{rd} Avenue and a point of release for runoff into the gutters for this road.
 The review questioned whether runoff from this development will encourage any erosion to the bluff in front of the proposed home.
-This item was still outstanding as of May 20,2003 and we have found no evidence that a Civil Engineer has addressed these issues.
+This item was still outstanding as of May 20,2003 and we have found 110 evidence that a Civil Engineer has addressed these issues.
 Pursuant to County Code Section 16.22.070, runoff from activities subject to a building permit shall be properly controlled to prevent erosion.

-Larry Kasparowitz November 26,2003
+Larry Kasparowitz

+November 26.2003

-Re: Application # 02-0432 for Development of APN #28-232-16 (23rd Avenue)
+Re Application # 02-0432 for Development of APN #28 232-16 (2310 Avenue)

+Page 3